sujan-026/HealthDocs-Uploader/README.md

 ## 🏥 Project Overview

-DocReader is a full-stack healthcare application designed to streamline medical document processing and patient data management.
-It consists of two main components that work together to provide a complete solution for healthcare providers:
+DocReader is a comprehensive healthcare application designed to streamline medical document processing, patient data management, and real-time medical transcription.
+It consists of three main components that work together to provide a complete solution for healthcare providers:

 1. **Health-Scan-Share** - Modern React frontend for document upload and analysis
 2. **Google Sheet Integration** - Python backend for AI analysis and data management
+3. **D-BoTT** - Voice-based medical scribe system for real-time conversation transcription

 ## 🎯 Key Features